aws-samples/generative-ai-cdk-constructs-samples/samples/self-hosted-langfuse-tracing/README.md

 The demo stack creates a (shared) AWS Secrets Manager Secret from which the invocation Lambdas will access your Langfuse API keys, so you'll need to update this secret with the keys you created above:

-1. Find the `LangfuseKeyPairSecret` name from the *"Outputs"* tab of your `LangfuseDemo` Stack in the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
+1. Find the `TraceDemoLangfuseKeyPairSecret` name from the *"Outputs"* tab of your `LangfuseDemo` Stack in the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
 2. Open the [AWS Secrets Manager Console](https://console.aws.amazon.com/secretsmanager/listsecrets) and find this secret from the list
     - ⚠️ **Warning:** There are multiple Langfuse-related secrets in this list - check you choose the right one!
 3. Click through to the detail page for your Secret, and then click **Retrieve secret value** button.